EisigesEis/DauntlessEndpointDocumentation/EOS/Achievements/UnlockAchievements.md

 ---

 ## Comment
 Unverified if this is how it works.
+While the client has rights for unlock, it seems the server unlocks achievements for client.

 ## Example Request
 ```json